chandusiriyala7/Facebook-clone/README.md

 # Facebook-clone

-Full-stack Social Media application (basically FB clone) with PHP, JS, MySQL
+This is  a PHP Based Project Which is Facebook clone !!!!1 Full-stack Social Media application (basically FB clone) with PHP, JS, MySQL

 Users can sign up, create posts and upload images, like posts, comment on posts, chat with other users, see notifications and user profiles and add users as friends, change user settings, search for users with AJAX and much more.